 Preface

-Different technologies for storing and processing data make different trade-offs, and there is no one approach that is best for all situations.
+Different technologies for storing and processing data make different trade-offs, and no one approach is best for all situations.
 The system that is a perfect fit for one application is badly suited to another.
-This book is a guidebook to the entire landscape of data systems—looking not at just one product, but comparing the strengths and weaknesses of many different systems.
+This book is a guide to the entire landscape of data systems, not just looking at one product, but comparing the strengths and weaknesses of many systems.

 Although the landscape of technologies for processing and storing data is diverse and fast-changing, the underlying principles endure.
 If you understand those principles, you’re in a position to see where each tool fits in, how to make good use of it, and how to avoid its pitfalls.
 This book focuses on those principles.